Hyperliquid WebSocket API

 The GoldRush Hyperliquid WebSocket API is a drop-in replacement for

 wss://api.hyperliquid.xyz/ws.
-Subscription payloads, channel names, and message shapes are byte-for-byte identical to the public Hyperliquid feed.
+For the channels GoldRush supports, subscription payloads, channel names, and message shapes are byte-for-byte identical to the public Hyperliquid feed.
 The only difference is the connection URL - authentication is a required key query parameter, so no header changes are needed in your client.

 Endpoint